Rapptz/discord.py/docs/api.rst

     .. attribute:: member_move

-        A member's voice channel has beenn updated.
+        A member's voice channel has been updated.
 This triggers when a member is moved to a different voice channel.

         When this is the action, the type of :attr:`~AuditLogEntry.extra` is